WhiteflagProtocol/whiteflag-api/docs/md/modules.md

 The configuration of the datastores and the datastore modules can be found in `config/datastores.toml`.
 This configuration file has a section `[[databases]]` for each datastore.

-## Common modules

-Common modules in `lib/common` are used for function and class definitions shared by multiple modules across the project.
-Common modules may not require other project modules to function.